|

 the school facility expanding it from 8,000 square feet to 24,000

-or quote that encourages community spirit.
+square feet.
 Class size is 6 - 8

 students on average and extended school hours are offered for peer